-The governing body was reconstituted in order to fulfill new requirements in September 2015.
+The governing body was reconstituted in order to fulfil new requirements in September 2015.
+Approved minutes of the governing body meetings are available on request from the school office.

 Governors of Eckington School - may be contacted by letter addressed to the school, or by email to: firstname.lastname@example.org